frostwire/frostwire-jlibtorrent/README.md

 The setup in this project is to compile in Mac OS X. Use the file openssl-android-env.sh in this repo instead and source it (no execute it).
-Define an env variable OPENSSL_ROOT pointing to the extracted sources and create the folders android-arm, android-aarch64, android-x86 and android-x86_64.
+Define an env variable OPENSSL_ROOT pointing to the extracted sources and create the folders android-arm, android-x86.
 Use this folders (absolute path) in each --openssldir= during config.

 perl -pi -e 's/install: all install_docs install_sw/install: install_docs install_sw/g' Makefile.org